6 Most Delicious Places to get Vegetarian or Vegan Food in Dublin

-In growing cities such as Dublin, vegan and vegetarian food hotspots cannot be missed.
+In growing cities such as Dublin, vegetarian and vegan food hotspots cannot be missed.
 The last couple of years, there has been a growing trend of being vegetarian or vegan, and although it might not be so Irish, Dublin has enough to offer.
-The Alex team selected the best places of Dublin to get a nice and healthy vegan or vegetarian meal.
+The O’Callaghan Collection team selected the best places of Dublin to get a nice and healthy vegan or vegetarian meal.

-The absolute number one place to go to for vegetarians, is Cornucopia.
+The absolute number one place to go to for vegetarian and vegan food in Dublin is Cornucopia.
 Back as far as 1986 they were serving everything vegetarian, whether if it’s breakfast, lunch or dinner.
-Except from their wide range of vegetarian dishes, they also serve more than enough vegan options.
-Cornucopia emphasises on organic and locally grown products, and with their beautiful dishes they made an award-winning cook-book, “Cornucopia at Home”, which won the inaugural award of “Listowel Food book of the Year 2010”.
+Except for their wide range of vegetarian dishes, they also serve more than enough vegan options.
+Cornucopia emphasises on organic and locally grown products, and with their beautiful dishes they made an award-winning cookbook, “Cornucopia at Home”, which won the inaugural award of “Listowel Food book of the Year 2010”.